 With this method, the tip of the child bone will never be moved – so if Connected is enabled, the child bone will be completely transformed by the operation.

 To disconnect and/or free bones, you can:

-In the Properties editor, Bones tab, for each selected bone, you can select no parent in the Parent data ID of its Relations panel, to free it completely.
+In the Properties, Bones tab, for each selected bone, you can select no parent in the Parent data ID of its Relations panel, to free it completely.
 If you just want to disconnect it from its parent, disable the Connected checkbox.

 Note that relationships with non-selected children are never modified.